aspose-words/Aspose.Words-Documentation/net/developer-guide/loading-saving-and-converting/save-a-document/_index.md

 You can download the template file of this example from [Aspose.Words GitHub](https://github.com/aspose-words/Aspose.Words-for-.NET/blob/master/Examples/Data/Document.docx).

-## Sending a Document to a Client Browser {#sending-a-document-to-a-client-browser}
+## Send a Document to a Browser {#sending-a-document-to-a-client-browser}

 In order to send a document to a client browser, use a special overload that takes four parameters: file name, save format, save type, and an ASP .NET HttpResponse object.
 The way the document will be presented to the user is represented by the [ContentDisposition](https://apireference.aspose.com/net/words/aspose.words/contentdisposition) enumeration, which determines whether the document sent to the browser will provide an option to open itself directly in the browser or in the application associated with the file extension.

-The following code example shows how to send a document to the client browser from an ASP.NET code:
+The following code example demonstrates how to send a document to the client browser from an ASP.NET code:

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Loading-and-Saving-SendToClientBrowser-SendToClientBrowser.cs" >}}